 Every time you post a dull job description as your job advertisement, your hiring process is already headed down the wrong path.
 Your job ad should be appealing – it should tell a story that places your reader at the center of the action.
 In reading your job ad, your ideal candidate should vividly imagine themselves doing the job.

 Tell a Story

 A great job ad tells a story.
-We humans respond to stories, almost instinctively.
+Humans respond to stories, almost instinctively.
 The most persuasive narratives move people into action (you want the great people to actually apply).
 If you want to attract a top performer with your job advertising, you first need to understand your audience.
 Who do you want to attract, and what is the context in which your story will appear?
 Understand how your reader will first see your job.
 If you are posting a job ad, go read ten advertisements for a job like yours.

 Not much fun, is it?
 Most job ads use the same bland phrases, comprised of stilted, off-putting language.
 The job description’s laundry list of responsibilities can look nearly identical from job to job.
 (Yes, job descriptions serve a valid legal purpose.
 But let’s agree that it’s a bad idea to have your legal department write your ad copy.)
 The language used by most job descriptions actually prevents candidates from understanding your job.
-This slows down your hiring process, wastes your time on interview the wrong people, and creates unmet expectations, which can lead to high employee turnover.
+This slows down your hiring process, wastes your time on interviewing the wrong people, and creates unmet expectations, which can lead to high employee turnover.